kbbodner/cefi_shortcourse_students_2023/Exercises/README_EXERCISES.md

 There are two main parts to this activity.
 The first starts on slide 25, with an exercise that helps you work through a challenging ecological problem of your own.

 After, you'll find a link to website which you'll use to walk through the MSE activity.
+Please use this content to improve your understanding, especially if you intend on working through the fisheries case study.

 ### Activity 4 - Writing Lay Summaries